fioprotocol/fips/fip-6.md

   Add new API end point for get_locks
   --modify chain_plugin cpp and hpp to add new params and code. dev test api endpoint and resolve all issues (1 days) --Modify get_fio_balance to return balance and locked:numberlockedtokens.
-(4 hours)
+(4 hours) Modify History plugin for lock_tokens, to ensure tx gets into block explorer (1 days)

   #### Testing Considerations